mgurov/mguastrohome/src/content/about/cv.md

 As a Product Engineer, my primary role across multiple teams has been to streamline technical support operations and align the quality of deliverables with the company transition from startup to scale-up mode.
 And the teams were:

 CIL team - **Customer support platform** with capabilities for policy and claim administration, call routing, SMS, email, task management.
-Introduced a full-stack approach to the team, which was previously silo'ed between Front- and Back-end.
-Regained control over a sizeable legacy React.js application by redesigning the test strategy towards [comprehensive and thoughtful automatic test coverage](/talks/app-testing-with-playwright/).
+Introduced a full-stack approach to the previously silo'ed (Front- v Back-end) team.
+Regained control over a sizeable legacy React.js application by redesigning the test strategy towards [comprehensive and meaningful test coverage](/talks/app-testing-with-playwright/).
+Shifted the team focus towards the user satisfaction and early problem detection with UI observability.

 Joined **Integrations** team to build integration with Dutch road authorities ([RDW](https://www.rdw.nl/) and [Roydata](https://www.seps.nl/roy-data/)).
 Main contribution in breaking the team paralysis in the face of seemingly insurmountable ambiguity in requirements, and readjusting the delivery process into an iterative one with early business involvement.

-**Payments** team - coached the team to build resilient payment processing in a distributed environment.
+**Payments** team - coached the team to improve the reliability of the payment processing in a distributed environment.
 Led refactoring for more transparent processing of payments.
 Introduced team-owned UIs that drastically improved technical operational support efficiency.
-Sped up delivery process from once in month to continuous deployment.
+Sped up delivery process from once in months to continuous deployment.

 ---